Protect your assets by creating a will or trust

 Because estate planning can be so complicated, those that try to create a will themselves often end up less than satisfied with the future outcome.
 Fortunately, our caring, knowledgeable attorneys are well-equipped to draft a comprehensive estate plan to protect your loved ones and assets in the future.

-- Attorney Gullotta has over 15 years of experience as a CPA and a master's
+- Attorney Gullotta has over 15 years of experience as a CPA and a master's degree in taxation.

-easy-to-read guide about what type of documents you need in your estate plan.
+- We offer an easy-to-read guide about what type of documents you need in your estate plan.

 - We offer a free consultation to discuss your situation and goals.

 By listening to your needs, we can create an estate plan to ensure that your desires will be recognized by your family and the court.
 Instead of worrying about hourly rates, we charge a flat fee to ensure that you are comfortable discussing all of your wishes with us.